 Odd Jobs Can Earn You $100 Or More

-I have had a ton of odd jobs over the years, but I have also done extra little things to make a bit more.
+I have had a ton of odd jobs over the years, but I have also done extra little things to earn a bit more.
 Making an extra $100 is actually easier than you think.
-And it can be a great way to give you momentum to make more, or even kick-start paying off your debt.
+And it can be a great way to give you the momentum to make even more.

 When I was in college, I took part in a few rounds of those trials in which companies give you a product to take home and try.
 I particularly remember getting paid to try on lipstick and sunscreen — I found their ads in free subway newspapers.

-So I called, they asked for some basic information like my age, and told me to stop by and get my lipstick.
+So I called.
+They asked for some basic information like my age and told me to stop in and get my lipstick.
 I then had to wear it on a few occasions and give written feedback.
 Easy, and much less scary than medical trials.

 I also made $100 in a day by taking a cooler to the park with more than 100 water bottles on a free concert day.
 Bottles cost 30 cents each when bought in bulk, and we sold them for $1.50 each.
 Convenience is expensive — you definitely want to be on the selling side of the trade!

 I also sold homemade cakes outside a church on Sundays.
-That was with my scouts group, but the pastor would allow anyone who registered with him to sell.
+That was with my Scouts group, but the pastor would allow anyone who registered with him to sell.
 Baking the cakes cost under $5 each, and we sold them for $15.
-We were sold out every Sunday.
+We sold out every Sunday.

 At Christmas, we got permission to wrap presents at a popular store, and at an average of $2 to pack a present, we all made over $100 in a day.

 When my grandparents passed, we emptied their house, and I found a lot of vinyl records.
 My grandfather was in advertising and used them as backgrounds for ads.
-Apparently, there were some rare recordings, because the collection landed me $150 when I went to the flea market a week later.
+Apparently, there were some rare recordings, because the collection landed me $150 when I took them to the flea market a week later.
 I hadn’t been selling for even two hours when somebody bought everything I had left.

 But my biggest paydays were when I temped as a waitress in some very exclusive restaurants.
-I would make about $12 an hour, which was already a $100 paycheck for an eight-hour shift.
-And they would add a little bit for transportation.
+I made about $12 per hour (which was already a $100 paycheck for an eight-hour shift) and they would add a little bit for transportation.
 On top of that, tips were huge.